Holdout-Loss-Based Data Selection for LLM Finetuning via In-Context Learning: Additional Analysis

 \subsection{Prompts for In-context Approximation and Model Evaluation}

 Table~\ref{tab:evaluation_prompts} shows the prompts we use.
-The first section provides a standard query, the second includes the query with holdout examples as in-context demonstrations used for computing ICA scores via ICA approximation, and the third shows prompts used for evaluation, where GPT judges which candidate response is closer to the target output.
+The first section provides a standard query, the second includes the query with holdout examples as in-context demonstrations used for computing ICA scores, and the third shows prompts used for evaluation, where GPT judges which candidate response is semantically closer to the target output.